 SpotLight employs Musk’s philosophy of first principles but it also uses analogy, based on anecdotal evidence from previous repairs that have been captured within its diagnostic database.
 Rather than relying on a traditional decision tree approach, which follows a specific troubleshooting sequence, SpotLight uses a diagnostic database containing both types of data (first principle and analogy) to help technicians gather relevant bits of information that uniquely identify the cause of the problem, improving diagnostic accuracy and reducing equipment down time and cost.

 In practice, Spotlight delivers a customized troubleshooting process for each diagnostic situation and technician, regardless of their level of expertise (from novice to veteran).
 SpotLight starts by collecting first principle data about the equipment and supplements that with subjective information from equipment operators and technicians, to quickly isolate the cause of the problem.
-This approach accounts for the specific behavior of each component as well as cross-system effects, to clearly identify the required maintenance or repair.
+This approach accounts for the specific behavior of each component as well as cross-system effects, to clearly identify early the equipment that requires diagnostics, maintenance, or repair.
 SpotLight is far more efficient and reliable than traditional fault isolation manuals and knowledge portals because the sequence of data entry (telematics, questions and answers) does not influence the final diagnosis.

 Effective equipment maintenance diagnostics and repair is critically important to equipment operators and while speed is almost always an issue, diagnostic accuracy should be the critical concern for everyone involved.
 Starting from first principles may seem tedious to experienced technicians but any other approach runs the risk of being corrupted by hidden assumptions that result in poor quality, higher costs and longer delays.
 By adopting and adapting Musk’s approach, SpotLight narrows down equipment issues using first principles and field experience (analogy) to quickly and accurately isolate equipment defects.